ollls/zio-tls-http/README.md

  * DEV branch: ResPoolCache ZIO Layer is stable, it is a massivley parallell memory cache, 5 mil runs and more: evictions/searches/refreshes.
  There will be one more thing ( ZQueue to limit fibers who want to perform evictions ).
  FACTORS on LRU and Cache can be lower ( 12 - 30 ).
 Factor here is a number of linear searches in a single linked list.
+ For 15 mil DB - factors probably need to be around 100 - 500.

   Test server used to test mem cacher with JMetter. (random and seq keys).<br>
   https://github.com/ollls/zio-tls-http/blob/dev/doc/server_test_cache_layer.scala